Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-We have not covered that aspect yet
+It opened their eyes to the amount of waste locally and globally

-What were the most creative food waste solution suggestions? ongoing investigation
+What were the most creative food waste solution suggestions? creating pickles for the food bank

 Did the resource encourage new ways of thinking and talking about the value food?